|

 and

-located the asteroid's weakest point, an electrically-charged,
+located the asteroid's weakest point, a negatively-charged,

 dark-matter calm quieted